spencermacbeth/browser_based_attack_tools/README.md

 ### Running the Examples

 Some examples will include a simple PHP server script and some an HTML page.
 To run the examples, I personally used the built-in PHP server on port 3000.
-This can be achieved very simply by running the following command:
+This can be achieved very simply by running the following command from the example directory:

 `php -S localhost:3000`

+Once the server running, visit the HTML page included in the example in a browser, copy the contents of the .js file in the example directory, and paste them into the browser console.
+Some examples require disabling restrictions on pop-ups in certain browsers.